The drier habitats of Australia have a surprising diversity of beautiful flowers...

 Citrullus colocynthis, 'Colocynthis', 'Bitter Cucumber' (Nalland Station).
 Introduced from northern Africa & Mediterranean.

-Calandrinia polyandra, 'Parakeelya' (Kings Park, Western Australia).
+Calandrinia polyandra, 'Parakeelya'.
 Succulent crawling herb.
 Found in arid areas in most Australian states.

 Except for one species, the 'Samphires' are found only in Australia.
 They are small shrubs.
 Their leaves and stems have a jointed segmented appearance and are fleshy.
 These plants are found in and adapted to high salt situations, such as the edge of mangroves, mudflats, saline and dry lakes, and deserts.